AlternativeLearningTank/ALTOTBSupportBundle/README.md

 # Questions?
 Comments?
 More information?:

-Feel free to email project [at] digitaldissidents [dot] org or leave an issue in the tracker.
+Feel free to email info [at] alternativelearningtank [dot] net or leave an issue in the tracker.